ArifEbrahim/url-shortener/README.md

 # URL-shortener

-An API that takes a full URL, shortens it and make it available at a different route. his is a practice project to learn how to build an API in Node/Express in a Test Driven Way using Jest and Supertest.
+An API that takes a full URL, shortens it and make it available at a different route.
+This is a practice project to learn how to build an API in Node/Express in a Test Driven Way using Jest and Supertest.

 ### Requirements